-The objective of this project is to design a device that will assist in the raising and lowering of the roof of the Virtual Combat Convoy Trailer Simulator.
-The current process of raising and lowering the roof costs Lockheed Martin \$60,000 each time the trailer is transported and several safety violations have been investigated in the last year.
-The device designed needs to follow several parameters, however, its main goal to decrease the number of personnel required to raise and lower the roof and increase the safety.
-From these parameters, nine major concepts were researched and one was chosen with the assistance of a decision matrix.
-The concept decided on was a spring-loaded cylinder.
-Once the team agreed upon one design, several calculations were completed to determine where the design could possibly fail.
-The force the cylinder needs to exert on the roof is 925 lbf.
-The spring within the cylinder must have a spring constant of at least 25.5 lb/in and must expand at least 35.4 inches.
-After several redesigns, the current design is considered the best and will be fabricated next semester.
+The objective of this project was to design a device that will assist in the raising and lowering of the roof of the Virtual Combat Convoy Trainer simulator.
+The current process of raising and lowering the roof costs Lockheed Martin \$60,000 each time the trailer is transported and several safety violations had been investigated during an operational period of one year.
+The device designed needed to follow several parameters, however, its main goal was to decrease the number of personnel required to raise and lower the roof and decrease the risks associates with these tasks.
+Addressing these requirements, nine major concepts were researched and one was chosen using a decision matrix to evaluate the most acceptable design approach.
+The concept decided upon utilized a pneumatic cylinder that employed compressed air as the working fluid.
+The scope of the project was defined in the first semester of the design process, but after further review, it was redefined in the final semester to include the construction of a 1:5 scale model of the design, to include scaled models of the frame structure of the VCCT trailer and the HMMWV vehicle which is housed within it.
+The model of the roof-lifting mechanism and supporting models were fabricated for \$750 and demonstrated during testing the potential for meeting the requirements for decreased personnel and increased margins of safety associated with raising and lowering the roof of the extension section of the VCCT trailer.
+Several safety tests were conducted with the scaled model and the design has been proven to meet operational requirements for simplicity, safety and cost effectiveness.